 Table 50 Properties for Hidden Groups

 When unparsing a hidden group, the behaviour is the same as when elements are missing from the Infoset; that is, the default-values algorithm applies.
-The only difference is that if a required element does not have a default value or a dfdl:outputValueCalc then it is a Schema Definition Error instead of a processing error.
+The only difference is that if a required element does not have a default value or a dfdl:outputValueCalc then it is a Schema Definition Error instead of a Processing Error.
 Note that this can be checked statically.

-When unparsing a hidden group, it is a processing error if an element information item is provided in the Infoset for a hidden element.
+When unparsing a hidden group, it is a Processing Error if an element information item is provided in the Infoset for a hidden element.

+Examples of hidden groups are in Section 17 Calculated Value Properties.

 Choice Groups

-A choice corresponds to concepts called variant records, multi-format records, discriminated unions, or tagged unions in various programming languages.
+A choice corresponds to concepts variously called variant records, multi-format records, discriminated unions, or tagged unions in various programming languages.
 In some contexts, choices are referred to generally as 'unions'.
-However, this should not be confused with XSD unions.
+However, this should not be confused with XSD unions which are an unrelated concept.

 The following properties are specific to xs:choice.